 People hope to God that it isn’t true.
 But the truth doesn’t care about our hopes.
 And sometimes it forces us to revist those hopes in a liberating way.

 - Victim blaming

-The author says that feminists shouldn’t complain about the advice to women of not going out alone at night with miniskirts because tat’s simply sensible advice.
+The author says that feminists shouldn’t complain when people advice women not to go out alone at night with mini-skirts because that’s simply sensible advice.

 In a way, he’s right.

 Yet, I’m not a big fan of that line of thinking.

 There are plenty of places and societies where women can go out alone at night with mini-skirts.

 If we want to have safer societies, we can’t accept Pinker’s stance of normalizing aggression and rape -and yes, rape is “natural”, but that doesn’t it make it right or acceptable-.

 Albeit I loved “The Blank Slate” and agree with everything, it’s not purely scientific and it’s a crossover between personal philosophy, opinions and science.

 I must agree with Allen Orr that this is “soft science”.